coldt3ars/poison/README.md

 # FOR EDUCATIONAL PURPOSES ONLY!
 Usage of poison.py for attacking targets without prior mutual consent is illegal.
 It is the end user's responsibility to obey all applicable local, state and federal laws.
 Author assume no liability and are not responsible for any misuse or damage caused by this program

+# WARNING!
+This program has active developming right now, of any bugs, and issues create the theme in Issues (Github)
 # poison.py
 poison.py - Fast tool to search for available log files for LFI vulnerabilities, and automatic escalation to shell
-# This program has active developming right now, of any bugs, and issues create the theme in Issues (Github)

 ![Screenshot from 2025-06-13 09-31-28](https://github.com/user-attachments/assets/53aad267-25aa-4c91-85a4-d6c67a9aa019)
 # Exploitation: